 Before you argue we're in post-paper society, consider this: Wiping your mouth after dinner on an iPhone is not advised, and I've yet to encounter a wrapped present enrobed in pixels.
 Even print book sales rose 2.8 percent from 2014 to 2015, according to Nielsen, which likes to keep track of these things.

-People, it seems, like the feel of a paper in their hands.
+People, it seems, like the feel of paper in their hands.
 And why not?
 Paper, at its best, is a tactile material—rarely cold, often rough, there's even a rustle as you brush your fingers along its surface.
-If you truly need the digital sell, paper is the thinnest device you'll find today, doesn't need recharging, and its screen is shatterproof.
+If you truly need the digital sell, paper is the thinnest device you'll find today, it doesn't need recharging, and its screen is shatterproof.

 American Greetings outside the Las Vegas Convention Center at CES

 American Greetings set up shop in a small tent on the Central Plaza at the Las Vegas Convention Center at CES on Thursday.
 For those who have never been to CES, this was like a little escape pod in a sea of shiny, buzzing tools.
-Inside tables of greeting cards—15,000 to be exact—are lined up, with markers, ink stamps and stickers beckoning conference goers to write something that didn't need a keyboard, a touchpad or a stylus to draft.
+Inside, tables of greeting cards—15,000 to be exact—are lined up, with markers, ink stamps and stickers beckoning conference goers to write something that didn't need a keyboard, a touchpad or a stylus to draft.
 Actually, American Greetings cleverly supplies those—you probably know them as pencils.

 People can write cards, get expert hand-letterers to draft greetings (yes, these people exist) or get a professional to craft your missive if a case of writer's block hit hard.
 And if you really needed an online experience, you can get your card-writing recorded onto a 30-second clip—and share that online.

-There are 10 different designs for the cards, all designed exclusively for CES, which will not be sold in stores.
-American Greetings is even mailing the greeting cards you write on site, supplying the postage.
+There are 10 different designs for the cards, all created exclusively for CES, which will not be sold in stores.
+American Greetings is even mailing the greeting cards you write on site, and supplying the postage.
 (That would likely require stamps, stickers you put on a card to send in the mail.
 And yes, they're made of paper too.)